usharesoft/appcenter-docs/apis/en/source/pages/machineimage/overview.rst

 	* :ref:`machineImage-generate`: Request to generate a machine image from an appliance
 	* :ref:`machineImage-get`: Retrieves the meta-data of a machine image
 	* :ref:`machineImage-getAll`: Returns all of the machine images of an appliance
+	* :ref:`machineImage-platformTools`: Retrieves platform tools that matches to the appliance and image format
 	* :ref:`machineImage-publish`: Request to publish (register) a generated machine image to a target cloud environment
 	* :ref:`machineImage-regenerate`: Request to re-generate a machine image from a previous generation request
 	* :ref:`pxeBootScript-download`: Returns a pxe script listing all the images accessible to a given user